 Bhinneka Tinggal Duka? mencoba mencermati meningkatnya intoleransi beragama di Indonesia.
 Pada tahun 2012 EngageMedia bermitra dengan beberapa kelompok/organisasi mengadakan kompetisi video online dan memproduksi sebuah kompilasi video yang berlisensi Creative Commons dan materi pendidikan untuk aktivis feminis, queer dan keberagaman untuk digunakan dalam kampanye-kampanye mereka dalam upaya menumbuhkan toleransi lebih luas.

-Collaborating with Transparency International Indonesia (TI-Indonesia), EngageMedia launched 'Moviemento', a new series of video trainings.
-This project aims to train youth communities who are already campaigning on issues such as gender, the environment, social development, and culture, to produce their own videos that have anti-corruption messages with youth perspectives.
+Collaborating with Transparency International Indonesia (TII), EngageMedia launched 'Moviemento', a video project to train youth communities campaigning on issues such as gender, the environment, social development, and culture.
+The youth would then produce their own videos with their perspectives on corruption.

 In response to the WTO Ministerial Conference, EngageMedia held a Workshop and Alternative Media Center in Bali from 2-6 Desember 2013 for Indonesian video journalists/activists.
 (Menanggapi Konferensi tingkat Menteri WTO, EngageMedia menyelenggarakan Lokalatih dan Media Centre Alternative bagi para jurnalis/aktivis video Indonesia di Bali dari tanggal 2-6 Desember 2013.)